 As long as the sun shines and the soil critters are cared for, our plants thrive!

 Keeping the soil covered at all times with living plants is best.
 If that’s not possible, then cover the soil with compost and/or mulch.
 Doing this protects your soil from erosion and compaction and the microbes will be fed.
 The microbes in turn will create structure or aggregates in your soil so that both air and water can flow through.
 The soil will also be able to hold on to water like a sponge.
 As long as all the microbe groups are present (bacteria, fungi, protozoa and nematodes) then nutrient cycling will occur and your plants will be healthy and disease resistant.
 Also, remember to disturb your soil as little as possible.
 When you build up structure, why destroy it?
 Treat your soil gently.

 It is important to look to the natural world for inspiration.
 In the natural world, the soil is never left bare.
 When leaves and twigs fall from trees, they are left to decompose with the help of microbes and other invertebrates.
 No one is plowing or tilling the earth other than earthworms, gophers, moles, etc. When these critters move the soil, they are creating airways, but are leaving the soil intact in most places.
 And, their excrement nourishes the soil life.

 Next, I take a sample of the soil and look at it under the microscope.
 Do I see bacteria, fungi, protozoa and nematodes?
 Are some missing from my sample?
-If they are all there, then are they there in the right numbers to grow what I want to grow?

 If there are microbes that are missing, then I need to find the best way to put them in the soil.
 My tools are compost, compost teas or compost extracts.
 Different situations call for different approaches.
 It can take a while to change the biology, but once it is achieved, the plants will be more vigorous and healthy.
 Once the biology is there, if the soil is cared for, then the system can maintain itself in this healthy state.